-- Tug at the heartstrings to help build a community of brand fans.
+- First, find ways to tug at the heartstrings to help build a community of brand fans.

-- Shift to the creation of consumer experiences that turn purchases into routines and rituals.
+- Next, shift to the creation of consumer experiences that turn purchases into routines and rituals.

-- Turn the love for your work into a bit of magic for the consumer.
+- Then, turn the love for your work into a bit of magic for the consumer.

 - Build memories: Create consumer experiences that link the brand with life moments.

 - Maintain love: Reinforce the brand strengths with your core base of brand fans.

 - Deeper love: Match the passion of your consumers to drive consolidation and get these consumers to use your brand across a broader degree of uses.

 - Reasons to love: Reinforce brand messages to your most loyal users.